YPares/porcupine/README.md

 myTask =
       getOption ["options"]  -- First we request value for a parameter (docField @"text-length" (10::Int)
-				   -- The param is name "text-length" and will by default have a value of 10 "The length of the text to output")
+	     -- The param is named "text-length" and will by default have a value of 10 "The length of the text to output")
   >>> arr generateTxt -- Then we create a text of that length
   >>> writeData resultFile -- And finally we write it in the sink